-The average APR on forint personal loans with floating interest rates or with up to one year initial rate fixation fell below 25% to 24.83% after a higher level in January.
-The APR on euro loans, after an increase of 343 basis points, returned to the December level of 16.99%.
-The low level in January was due to a significant change in the composition of loans.
-At 19.06%, the average APR on Swiss franc personal loans stayed the same as in January.
+The average APR on forint personal loans with floating interest rates or with up to one year initial rate fixation increased again after a decrease in February and stood at 25.51% in March.
+The APR on euro-denominated personal loans fell by 280 basis points to 14.19% after reaching a higher level in the previous month.
+In March the APR on Swiss franc personal loans fell by 54 basis points to 18.52% and returned to the same level as in December.

-The average APR on mortgage loans for consumption with floating interest rates or with up to one year initial rate fixation rose to 14.42%, the same level as in December, after a decrease in January.
-The APR on euro loans slightly rose to 8.74% in February.
-After a slight increase the APR on Swiss franc loans was 7.13%, the same as at the end of 2006.
+The average APR on mortgage loans for consumption with floating interest rates or with up to one year initial rate fixation stayed at the same level as in February and stood at 14.57% in March.
+In March the APR on euro loans was 8.88% and the APR on Swiss franc loans was 7.11%.